CumulusNetworks/docs/content/cumulus-linux-512/System-Configuration/Authentication-Authorization-and-Accounting/TACACS.md

 - Set the secret (key) shared between the TACACS+ server and client.
 - Set the VRF you want to use to communicate with the TACACS+ server.
 This is typically the management VRF (`mgmt`), which is the default VRF on the switch.

-If you use NVUE commands to configure TACACS+, you must also set the priority for the authentication order for local and TACACS+ users, and enable TACACS+.
+If you use NVUE commands to configure TACACS+, you must also set the priority for the authentication order for local and TACACS+ users.

 {{< tabs "TabID31 ">}}
 {{< tab "NVUE Commands ">}}